kaplansinan/Clustering-of-Satellite-Data/src/readme.txt

 Implemented by Denis Sedov, Sinan Kaplan, 2017.

-The current folder consists of the following files:
+The current folder consists of the following files: report.pdf - the detailed explanation of the solution as a report.

 m-files:
 toy_ex.m - Application of k-means and GMM on toy example("Mickey Mouse").